Weight loss1 can be an uphill struggle. Particularly if you have more than just a few pounds to lose.

 There are some of people who may not take this product.
 The company website advises:

-The Alli label instructs consumers that it not be used:
+When using Alli the label instructs consumers that it not be used:

 - if you are taking cyclosporine